xrdocs/design/_blogs/2019-09-06-modernizing-ixp-design.md

 ### Base IGP / Segment Routing Configuration

 The following configuration example shows an example IS-IS deployment with SR-MPLS extensions enabled for the IPv4 address family.
 The SR-enabling configuration lines are bolded, showing how Segment Routing and TI-LFA (FRR) can be deployed with very little configuration.
 SR must be deployed on all interconnected nodes to provide end to end reachability.
+This example shows defining an absolute prefix-sid as well as a manually defined adjacency SID.

+It is recommended to use absolute SIDs and manual adjacency SIDs if possible.
+Interoperability with other vendors requires the use of relative prefix-SIDs.
+A _protected_ SID is eligible for backup path computation.
+In the case of having multiple adjacencies between the same two nodes, use the same adjacency-sid on each link.

 <div class="highlighter-rouge">
 <pre class="highlight">